currinjs/CurrinJS/aio/content/guide/form-validation.md

 ### Component template

-Begin by changing the `<form>` tag so that it binds the Angular `formGroup` directive in the template to the `heroForm` property in the component class.
+Begin by changing the `<form>` tag so that it binds the Currin `formGroup` directive in the template to the `heroForm` property in the component class.
 The `heroForm` is the control model that the component class builds and maintains.